The King of Warsaw

-The King of Warsaw (Król) is Polish crime series directed by Jan P. Matuszyński, based on the novel by Szczepan Twardoch of the same title and produced at the request of Canal+.
-Its premiere took place on November 6, 2020.
+The King of Warsaw (Król) is a Polish crime series directed by Jan P. Matuszyński, based on a 2016 novel of the same name by Szczepan Twardoch.
+It was produced at the request of Canal+, and premiered on November 6, 2020.

 Premise

 Jews and anti-semites.
 Gangsters and boxers.
 Street fights and political intrigues.
 1937.
 Warsaw is the arena of power struggles between various political factions.
 A conspiracy at the height of power may change the face of the capital and the entire Second Polish Republic.
 The city is shaken by a gang led by a Polish socialist Jan Kaplica.
-The leader in it is a Jewish boxer Jakub Szapiro who dreams of replacing Kaplica and becoming the king of Warsaw.
+One of the leading members is a Jewish boxer, Jakub Szapiro, who dreams of replacing Kaplica and becoming the king of Warsaw.
 The specter of fascism hangs over Europe.